toradex/vscode-torizon-templates/CONTRIBUTING.md

 ## Providing Feedback

-You can use the [issues section](https://github.com/toradex/vscode-torizon-templates/issues) from this Github repository to provide feedback on features, ask for new features, discuss issues and ask for help.
+You can use the [issues section](https://github.com/toradex/vscode-torizon-templates/issues) from this GitHub repository to provide feedback on features, ask for new features, discuss issues and ask for help.

 Also feel free to do so in the Toradex community: https://community.toradex.com/